lowrycito/handbook/pages/study-manual-general-handbook-8-elders-quorum.md

   * Uniting families for eternity.

-Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in the work of salvation and exaltation.
-Members of the elders quorum and Relief Society work in unity to accomplish this work.
+Elders quorum leaders plan Sunday meetings, activities, ministering, service, and other interactions to help brethren participate in God’s work of salvation and exaltation.
+Members of the elders quorum and Relief Society work in unity to help accomplish this work.

-For more information about the work of salvation and exaltation, study chapter 1.
+For more information about God’s work of salvation and exaltation, study chapter 1.

 8.2.1